Moranetz/PosePrompter/FIREBASE_SECURITY_RULES_SETUP.md

 # Firebase Security Rules Setup Guide

-This guide explains how to set up and deploy Firebase Security Rules for PosePrompt Studio.
+This guide explains how to set up and deploy Firebase Security Rules for Pose Prompter.

 ## Overview